microsoft/azure-spring-boot/azure-servicebus-spring-boot-starter/README.md

 ### Add auto-wiring code

-Add below alike code to autowire the clients you want to use in your application.
-You can reference the sample code in azure-servicebus-spring-boot-starter-sample folder.
+You can use the following code to autowire the Azure Service Bus Queue, Topic, and Subscription clients in your Spring Boot application.
+Please see sample code in the [azure-servicebus-spring-boot-starter-sample](../azure-servicebus-spring-boot-starter-sample) folder as a reference.

 ```
 @Autowired